userthx1138/intune-for-apple-devices/docs/intune-setup.md

 ## APNS Certificate

-*Apple Push Notification Services are critical to the operation of MDM.
-For any action the MDM needs to take such as issuing a command or installing a profile the initial communication with the device is via APNS.*
+_Apple Push Notification Services are critical to the operation of MDM.
+For any action the MDM needs to take such as issuing a command or installing a profile the initial communication with the device is via APNS._

-To access the Intune UI, in a browser open [https://intune.microsoft.com/](https://endpoint.microsoft.com/) and log in with a **Entra ID** user ID that has the role of *Global Administrator* or *Intune Service Administrator* for your tenancy
+To access the Intune UI, in a browser open [https://intune.microsoft.com/](https://endpoint.microsoft.com/) and log in with an **Entra ID** user ID that has the role of _Global Administrator_ or _Intune Service Administrator_ for your tenancy

 Navigate to **Devices -> macOS -> macOS Enrollment**